jOethebuilder/K-9/README.md

-# K 9-RFID-SPOOL-MANAGEMENT
+# K-9-mark1
-ESP32 RFID spool management system for 3D printing (K 9 project)
+ESP32 RFID spool management system for 3D printing (K-9 project)

 ---

 ## What This Is

-K 9 is a dedicated spool management tool designed to:
+K-9 is a dedicated spool management tool designed to:
 - Read and write RFID/NFC filament tags
 - Support multiple printer formats
 - Work with a local Spoolman server